GenomicsCoreLeuven/vsc_ngs_workshop/README.md

 ##Guide
 This is a complete guide, which is an introduction to every aspect of the HPC for regular usage.
 Most examples are configured in a Biological background.
-The appendices contains a very usefull cheat sheet (contains all commands, and a brief overview), the excersises of the workshop, including all the answers.
+The appendices contain a very usefull cheat sheet (contains all commands, and a brief overview), the excersises of the workshop, including all the answers.

 ##Presentations
 This github repository contains 2 presentations, a Part 1 and a Part 2.